 The Annual General Meeting has previously decided to set up a Nomination Committee to submit the names of candidates for election to the Board, the fee to be paid to the Board and, in relevant years, the election of auditors and the auditors’ fee.
 Pursuant to the Annual General Meeting’s decision, the Nomination Committee shall consist of the Chairman of the Board and one representative of each of the three largest shareholders on 31 August each year.
 Prior to the 2014 Annual General Meeting, the Nomination Committee consists of Mats Guldbrand, L E Lundbergföretagen; Alice Kempe, Kempe Foundations; Hans Hedström, Carnegie Fonder; and Fredrik Lundberg, Chairman of the Board.
 Chairman of the Nomination Committee is Mats Guldbrand.

 The Nomination Committee has submitted the following proposals:

 Item 2 It is proposed that Fredrik Lundberg chair the Meeting.

-Compensation to the auditors shall be paid against approved invoice.
+Compensation to the auditors is proposed to be paid against an approved invoice.

 It is proposed that Fredrik Lundberg be elected Chairman.